 2011To recognise talents among a greater diversity of students, two new scholarships were launched.
 The NP Engineering Scholarship recognises academically strong engineering students, while the NP Arts Award is for the artistically-inclined who are accomplished in an area of the arts.

 The School of Interdisciplinary Studies put in place a revised curriculum framework to inculcate the spirit of Innovation and Enterprise in all Ngee Ann students.
 The School began to offer three modules that are designed to inspire and encourage creative and innovative thinking as well as unleash students' innovative and entrepreneurial traits.

-Ngee Ann celebrated its 50th anniversary.
-To mark the occasion, Minister for Education Mr Heng Swee Keat launched a time capsule and an exhibition showcasing milestones in the polytechnic’s history.
-As part of the celebrations NP raised a total of $200,000 for the Straits Times School Pocket Money Fund and staff committed a total of 1,144 man days to serve community groups.
+50th anniversary.
+To mark the occasion, Minister for Education Mr Heng Swee Keat unearthed the time capsule that was planted in 1988.
+At the same time, he launched a new time capsule and an exhibition showcasing milestones in the Polytechnic’s history.
+As part of the celebrations, NP raised a total of $200,000 for the Straits Times School Pocket Money Fund and staff committed a total of 1,144 man days to serve community groups.

-Ngee Ann received the President's Award for the Environment, the highest environmental accolade in Singapore.
-The award recognises the polytechnic's role as a pioneer in environmental advocacy and in inspiring many green champions among its students and alumni.
+President's Award for the Environment, the highest environmental accolade in Singapore.
+The award recognises the Polytechnic's role as a pioneer in environmental advocacy and in inspiring many green champions among its students and alumni.

 Dialogue in the Dark